medo64/Highlight-IP/README.md

 * `highlight-ip.cidr`: Determines if subnet length (e.g. /24) will be
                        highlighted in addition to the address.

-* `highlight-ip.strict`: Extra validation for proper formatting of IPv6 address (RFC5952 rules).
-If set to true, IP address will be recognized and highlighted as error.
+* `highlight-ip.strict`: Extra validation for proper formatting of IP address (RFC5952 rules for IPv6) and subnet.

 ### Default Configuration